-McLaughlin-Gallie Visiting Professorship – 2021 theme - Equity, diversity and inclusion.
+McLaughlin-Gallie Visiting Professorship – 2022 theme - Advocacy and care for the elderly.

 The Royal College of Physicians and Surgeons of Canada established the McLaughlin-Gallie Visiting Professorship in 1960.
 The professorship commemorates the outstanding contributions to surgical science of Dr. William Edward Gallie of Toronto, who died in September 1959.
 Dr. Gallie is a former Professor of surgery and dean of the Faculty of Medicine at the University of Toronto; he was a close friend of Colonel R. Samuel McLaughlin, founder of the McLaughlin Foundation.

 - The Royal College’s Awards Committee selects an annual theme for the Visiting Professorship, and will solicit nominations from relevant National Specialty Societies (NSS), Faculties of Medicine, and other health-related associations and organizations.

-- The nomination package shall include a completed application form and an outline of the proposed itinerary / program of activity for the visiting professor.
+- The nomination package shall include an outline of the proposed itinerary / program of activity for the visiting professor.

 - The Royal College’s Awards Committee selects the visiting professor.